W3SS/microservices-software-architecture/README.md

 The app uses REST API to make the communication possible between the client and the server code, JWT to make API calls secure.
-To add, update, delete items, a user has to be logged in, there are two ways to log in, Google login or register an account using register form, there is the test account as well.
+To add, update, delete items, a user has to be logged in, there are two ways to log in, whether to use Google login or register an account using register form, there is the test account as well.
  username: test, password: test.